MK One: Beginnings as Mark One

 The company was founded in the 1980s by Mark Brafman, Les Lucy and Alan Simons as Mark One, and became a discount womenswear retailer.
-In February 1996, Mark One was bought from administration by billionaire Philip Green, owner of BHS.
+In February 1996, Mark One was bought from administration by billionaire Philip Green, future owner of BHS.
 Shami Ahmed had also made a failed bid for the company in 1996.
-In the end of the 1990s, a change to the firm's logo saw the firm's name begin to be commonly spelt as "MK One".
+In the end of the 1990s, a change to the firm's logo saw the firm's name begin to be commonly spelled as "MK One".

 In July 2003, Green sold most of stake in MK One, whilst keeping 10%, to Elaine McPherson, the managing director, and David Thompson, the finance director.

 Sale to Baugur

 In November 2004, the 177 store MK One chain was bought by the Icelandic group Baugur for £55 million (this included £11 million worth of debts); in February 2009, Baugur itself entered the equivalent of administration.
 Les Johnston became chief executive, and Andy Hall became finance director.
 Johnston and Hall took a 20% stake in the chain, while Baugur, had a 41% shareholding.

-The banks Landsbanki and Barclays provided debt, taking 36% of Mk One.
+The banks Landsbanki and Barclays provided debt, taking 36% of MK One.
 Arev, a consulting firm, took 3%.
 McPherson and Thompson left the group.
 Baugur had planned to expand to chain to around 450 stores.
 In 2007, the company made losses of £17.4 million.